Consensys/doc.teku/docs/how-to/enable-doppelganger-detection.md

 When enabled, doppelganger detection is triggered from two entry points:

-1. At [validator client startup](../get-started/start-teku.md#start-teku): If at least one doppelganger is detected, the validator client shuts down after it finishes the check with exit code `2` and should not be restarted by default because more slashing are likely to happen
+1. At [validator client startup](../get-started/start-teku.md#start-teku): If at least one doppelganger is detected, the validator client shuts down after it finishes the check with exit code `2` and should not be restarted by default because more slashing are likely to happen.
 2. When importing keys via the [key manager API](https://ethereum.github.io/keymanager-APIs/): Any detected doppelganger's keys are ignored (not imported).
 The other keys are imported and the validators start performing their duties after it finishes the check.

 :::warning